melaniehuang/creative-coding-studio/course-material/week-04.md

 }
 ```

-And then maybe, we're just having fun and we want to copy THAT canvas again onto itself?!
+And then maybe, we're just having fun and we want to copy THAT image again onto itself?!

 ```processing
 PImage artwork;